Madiun Affair: Return of Musso and reorganization of the FDR

 The return of Musso was the catalyst of the Madiun Affair.
-Sukarno officially invited Musso in his presidential palace in Jogjakarta.
+Sukarno officially invited Musso to his presidential palace in Jogjakarta.
 According to a journalist report, the meeting was very emotional.
-They embraced each other, and eyes were filled in tears.
-Musso was in fact Sukarno's political senior, and both were good friends when they resided in Surabaya.
+They embraced each other, and their eyes were filled with tears.
+Musso was Sukarno's political senior, and both were good friends when they resided in Surabaya.

 Musso's return was a turning point of the FDR's political journey.
 During the party conference on August 26 and 27, 1948, it adopted a new political line and established a new body that consisted of left-wing parties.
 Members of this new political bureau were the FDR leaders (Maruto Darusman, Tan Ling Djie, Harjono, Setiadjit, Djoko Sujono, Aidit, Wikana, Suripno, Amir Sjarifuddin, and Alimin), with Musso serving as the chairman.
-The reappointments were made legitimate grounds by FDR/PKI's enemies to launch an "anti-PKI campaign.".
+The reappointments were made on legitimate grounds by FDR/PKI's enemies to launch an "anti-PKI campaign."
 The government prepared strategies to "eliminate the Communists."
 One of the government's biggest accusations was that Musso promoted "the Republic's involvement in a Soviet-American conflict."
 The unification of those political forces was a fatal mistake.